dssg-berlin/dssg-berlin-slides/sponsors-en.md

 # Project path

 1. _Screening_ of NPOs & volunteers
-2. Selection of NPOs and _matching_ matching with volunteers
+2. Selection of NPOs and _matching_ with volunteers
-3. Two- to three-month _Preparation_ (problem definition, cleaning and joining of data sources)
+3. Two- to three-month _preparation_ (problem definition, cleaning and joining of data sources)
 4. _Data Dive_ – finding solutions with the support of the data science community
 5. follow-up & implementation